uditnagi/DataParser/README.md

 # Data Parser Tool:

+## Overview
- Its a library of utility tools which does variety of data parsing tasks.
+The Data Parser Tool is a library of utility tools designed to perform a variety of data parsing tasks.
+This tool is intended to simplify the process of working with different data formats, making it easier to convert and manipulate data as needed.

+## Features
+The Data Parser Tool offers the following features:

 ### CSV Parsers:
  - CSV to SQL Generator: Read CSV file to generate Sqls with INSERT/MERGE query.